batuhannoz/web-google-network-analyze/README.md

 It's recommended to use the sample version for visualization as the full version is extremely large and requires substantial computational resources to visualize effectively.

-- Düzce üniversitesi - Bilgisayar Mühendisliği - BM479 Kompleks Ağ Analizi - Dr. Öğr. Üyesi Sultan Zavrak - Bahar, 2024/2025
+- Düzce University - Computer Engineering Department - BM479 Complex Network Analysis - Assist.
+Prof. Dr. Sultan Zavrak - Spring, 2024/2025